nickyduesxd/Capstone/proposal/Capstone_Proposal.md

 ## Market Resarch/Literature Review:
 ### Existing Process
 - HAM Radios communication system.
 There are HAM radio operators strategically located throughout the route at medical tents that communicate with headquarters to report medical casaulties.
 There are 2 antennas put up.
-- Once the medical casaulty is recieved by the individual at headquarters, it is recorded and inserted by hand into their internal database.
+- Once the medical casaulty is recieved by the individual at headquarters, it is recorded and inserted by hand into their internal database which is also a website.
 - This internal database runs at live-time so at the command center located at the G6 shack the head of the medical team can actively track on medical casualties throughout the course with their system.

 ### Market Research (And why our proposed system is better)
-- Google form: Hard to compile and show data, as well as edit previous responses.
+- Google form: Has limited design options, difficulty managing responses, concerns regarding privacy and security when collecting large amounts of personal information.
+Our design has more features, live tracking, and data analyses (updates map on number of casualties at certain locations).
 - Chat Box: Can get disorganized and hard to compile data.
+Hard to adjust previous responses as well as perform any sort of analyses.
+Our design allows for volunteers to edit medical casualty reports with updates, as well as provide live time analytics based on location, easily store reports, and access them (instead of scrolling to find information on a specific casualty when using a chat box).
 - Voice Transmission: Can get chaotic with multiple voice transmissions happening at the same time.
+Also data will have to be stored on hand or if using some sort of system (voice to text) has issues on proper format.
 - App: Limited by system design of phone IOS vs Andriod.
+Volunteers have different phones so an app that connects between IPhone and Andriod will have issues.

 ### Literature Review:
 Communication System [here.](Literature_Review.md)